dominickjay/dominickjay.com/content/articles/lets-react-create-react-app.md

 ### Install the 'Create React App' package

-Install the CRA package with `npm i create-react-app` or `yarn add create-react-app`.
-For this post, I am using my preferred choice of package manager, which is Yarn.

-Create a new project using CRA, using the command `yarn create-react-app learn-react`
+Rather than installing the CRA packaging directly using `npm i create-react-app`, we are going to use `npx`.
+This is a tool that allows you to run packages without having a global or local installation.
+In a similar fashion to an `npm` command, we will use `npx create-react-app my-app` to get started.
+If you are using `yarn` like I do, use the command `yarn create-react-app learn-react`.
+To use `npx`, you will need to have npm 5.2+ or higher.

 <aside class="info">